• Skip to primary navigation

 I want to emphasize the only things sugar-coated in this recipe are the rolls.
 It will take time and effort to make this treat.

-So, if you're looking for an easier option, then I suggest starting with Kim's easy cinnamon rolls on our sister-site or these eggnog waffles or sourdough waffles.
+So, if you’re looking for an easier option, then I suggest starting with Kim’s easy cinnamon rolls on our sister-site or sourdough waffles.

 How to make sourdough cinnamon rolls?